 The sizes range from 14 to 24 inches.
 The size of the saw is the size of the blade.
 A large table is convenient for guiding and holding the stock.
 Band saws come with a fence for resawing.
 The saws have different motors ranging from 1/3 to 1-1/2 horsepower.
 Blade guides have to be adjusted accurately.
 The saw is ideal for cutting curves and tricky shapes.
 It is for thick cuts and crosscuts.
 It makes accurate cuts on irregular shapes.
 Lumber is cut into thinner slabs.
 The blade easily maneuvers in such spaces, unlike the circular blade limited to straight lines.

 The narrow blade keeps the workpiece solid on the table while cutting.
-The chances are low that it will slip off the saw.
-That is safer regardless of the type of cuts you are working on.
-When you are working on cutting tapers, you need to draw guidelines, make cuts slightly outside the lines, and add some strokes removing the saw marks.
+The chances are low that it will slip off the saw, which is safer regardless of the type of cuts you are working on.
+When working on cutting tapers, you need to draw guidelines, make cuts slightly outside the lines, and add some strokes to remove the saw marks.
 That way, you will get a smooth surface.
-Resawing makes the cut thin from a thick surface.
-That process becomes easy and affordable on materials that attract more costs.
+Resawing makes the cut thin from a thick surface, and that process becomes easy and affordable on materials that attract more costs.

 - Flexible blade

 - Easy blade system